placeit-envato/thulium/README.md

 * Should work in node and in browser.
 * Should work sync and async.

+*NOTE: These six points were tested out in an experiment with satisfactory results*

 ### Separation of Parser and Renderer ###

 While the most important part for alternate implementations must be to